 Fenugreek is one of the oldest medicinal plants known to man and has been used for hundreds of years both in Eastern and Western herbal medicine.
 It has been touted as a panacea, something that could cure all ailments, by many cultures around the world.

 In modern times, the interest in the herb in the Western world has primarily been because of the alkaloid trigonelline found in the plant, which has been shown to have some potential in the treatment of liver and cervical cancer.

 Recent scientific research has found that fenugreek seeds can help to reduce cholesterol in the blood.
 It is the herb’s unique fiber composition and the high content of saponins that are thought to be responsible for both the glucose-lowering and cholesterol-lowering effects.

 It is used to treat diabetes in adults.
 Both clinical and laboratory research have shown that the herb contains many substance that help to lower blood sugar levels in people with either type 1 or type 2 diabetes.

-Fenugreek has been used for loss of appetite and anorexia due to its ability to increase appetite and improve nutrient absorption and digestion.
+Fenugreek seeds have been used for loss of appetite and anorexia due to their ability to increase appetite and improve nutrient absorption and digestion.

 Fenugreek seeds consist, up to 50%, of mucus-containing fibers that add a protective layer on the intestinal membranes and can give relief from ulcers, heartburn and irritation and inflammation of the stomach and intestine.
 The fiber may also help relieve constipation, because it softens the bowel contents and at the same time it is considered a useful herbal remedy for diarrhea as the seeds husks absorb water resulting in a bulkier stool.